 - Possibly a number of questions to ask and answer about exactly how solar energy will be divvied up among residents

 Now that you know your options, there is the question of which one is most appropriate for your situation.
-Solar Choice manages tenders for a wide range of solar projects – including apartment blocks – and are happy to have a no-obligation chat.
-Get in touch today to learn more about receiving a free Business Case Analysis & indicative Quote Comparison of leading solar installation companies in your area.
+Solar Choice manages tenders for a wide range of solar projects – including apartment buildings – and are happy to have a no-obligation chat.
+Get in touch today to learn more about receiving a Business Case Analysis & indicative Quote Comparison of leading solar installation companies in your area.

 Get expert advice on the solar options for your strata building

 Request a free solar business case and compare leading commercial installers